The Paper House – Readings Fiction Book of the Month June 2016

 “A [literary] star is born.”
 Australian Women’s Weekly

-Anna Spargo-Ryan is a writer and digital strategist based in Melbourne.
-She writes about brains and love and people and family and food and creativity.
-Her work has been published by or is forthcoming from Black Inc. (From the Outer, 2016), The Guardian, Overland, Kill Your Darlings, Seizure, Daily Life, The Age, the ABC and many other places.
+Anna Spargo-Ryan lives in Melbourne and writes about brains and love and people and family and food and creativity.
+Her work has been published by Black Inc. (From the Outer, 2016), The Guardian, Overland, Kill Your Darlings, Seizure, Daily Life, The Age, the ABC and many other places.
 Anna’s first novel, THE PAPER HOUSE, is out now from Picador.

-In her digital career, Anna has worked on strategies for and with organisations including FremantleMedia (Neighbours), the Formula 1 Australian Grand Prix and Australian Motorcycle Grand Prix, the AFL and AFL Players’ Association, The New Daily, Bauer Media, Monash University, Public Transport Victoria and the Richmond Football Club.
+Anna has worked on digital strategies for and with organisations including FremantleMedia (Neighbours), the Formula 1 Australian Grand Prix and Australian Motorcycle Grand Prix, the AFL and AFL Players’ Association, The New Daily, Bauer Media, Monash University, Public Transport Victoria and the Richmond Football Club.

 16.7.16 – The Weekend Australian review